samuelhbne/vpn-launchpad/README.md

 # VPN Launchpad
 EC2 VPN server builder with multiple VPN support including SoftEther L2TP, Shadowsocks V2ray, Brook and Trojan.

 Works in Ubuntu(Xenial and above), Mac OSX(Yosemite and above) and Debian(Buster and above) variants.
-Running in Windows with dind (Docker in docker) installed is possible but not yet verified.
+Running in Windows with dind (Docker in docker) container is possible but not yet verified.